seedstack/i18n-addon/index.md

         weight: 10
 ---

-The i18n addon provides backend services and a Web UI to manage your application's locales and translations.
+The i18n addon provides backend services and a Web UI to manage your application's locales and translations.<!--more-->

 # Dependencies